fex01/servicenow-notes/sn-discovery.md

     - created during the procurement process, imported from other sources, or manually inputted
     - or auto-created during Discovery when CIs are populated
   - Model Category
-    - associate Cl classes with Asset classes
+    - associate CI classes with Asset classes
     - **Model Category and Model must be defined before creating an Asset record**
-    - Determine if the ServiceNow platform will create an Asset and/or Cl - and in which tables
+    - Determine if the ServiceNow platform will create an Asset and/or CI - and in which tables
   - Model
     - template for specific versions or various configurations of an Asset
     - is the common link between Asset (Model) und CI (Model ID)